rsingh-ind/FlexClone_Artifact_Eval/README.md

  		# ./main_fig.sh 8 10 		//Run experiment corresponding figure 8 ten times
         # ./main_fig.sh 13a 1  		//Run experiment corresponding figure 13a only once
 ```
-- Note: Run `main_fig.sh` as root user, as shown in above example
+- Note: Run `main_fig.sh` as root user, as shown in the above example
-- A short summary corresponding each figure's evaluation process is provided below.
+- A summary of each figure's evaluation process is provided below.
-	- Figures using microbenchmarks and macrobenchmarks, such as, Fio, Filebench, SQLite etc. workloads.
+	- Figures using microbenchmarks and macrobenchmarks, such as Fio, Filebench, SQLite, etc., workloads.
 		- [Figure 8](#figure-8)
 		- [Figure 9a](#figure-9a)
 		- [Figure 9b](#figure-9b)